design driven innovation

 As soon as we started to conquer technology, barriers to competition were created through mastering its very reproduction – innovation was all about producing commodities; the more, the better; the more efficient, the better.

-This phenomena is reflected in the development of economic progression in our society: Gilmore and Pine have stated, that economic progress will be mainly achieved by staging of experiences.
+This phenomenon is reflected in the development of economic progression in our society: Gilmore and Pine have stated, that economic progress will be mainly achieved by the staging of experiences.
 Creating barriers to competition will be only possible, by providing differentiating and highly relevant propositions to consumers.